djordon/queueing-tool/README.rst

     pip install numpy matplotlib pygraphviz
     pip install queueing-tool

-After installation, import with something like:
+Note that installing `pygraphviz <https://pygraphviz.github.io/documentation/stable/install.html>`__ requires installation of graphviz.
+Moreover, pygraphviz is typically not needed, and is only required by some functions in `networkx`.
+After installation, import queueing-tool with something like:

 .. code:: python